-OVERVIEW: The Karsh Family Foundation is all about education, from preschool all the way through graduate school.
-The most common grantees are public schools, top-notch universities, and after-school programs for underprivileged youth.
+OVERVIEW: The Karsh Family Foundation prioritizes education from preschool to graduate school.
+The most frequent Los Angeles grantees include public schools, top-notch universities, and after-school programs for underprivileged youth.

 FUNDING AREAS: Education at all levels, human services, Jewish causes

 IP TAKE: The Karsh Family Foundation does not accept proposals and contributes only to pre-selected organizations.
 It prioritizes well-established education organizations in Los Angeles.
 Unfortunately, this is not a transparent funder as it does not maintain a public presence or website.

 PROFILE: Martha and Bruce Karsh established the Karsh Family Foundation in 1997 in Beverly Hills, California.
 Both graduates of Virginia Law School, Bruce boosted his net worth to over $1.9 billion after success in the investment and real estate industry.
 Bruce and four of his colleagues started Oaktree Capital Management in 1995, and he settled into a firm and portfolio manager role.
 Bruce also served as director of Armstrong Wood Products, LBI media, and Charter Communications.
 Meanwhile, Martha practiced law, raised three children, and became involved in the design and construction nonprofit sector.
 According to tax filings, Karsh prioritizes education, but also supports human services, Jewish agencies, and synagogues.